-Ok, so let me preface this with you will love me, then hate me and love me then hate me.
+Ok, so let me preface this with you will love me, then hate me, then love me, then hate me.
 The goal of this is to improve blood circulation throughout your body.
 This improves vasodilation and blood flow throughout your body.
 So try this one day.
 When you are taking a shower, alternate between comfortably hot water, then colder water.
-You can do this to your legs only if you want to versus your whole body, and try each temperature for 10 or 20 seconds each.
+You can do this to your legs only, versus your whole body, if you want, and try each temperature for 10 or 20 seconds each.
 You should probably ask your doctor about this first, if you have any reason where this might be dangerous to you.
 The point is to give your veins ‘practice’ in constricting and dilating… constricting (cold water) and dilating (hot water), and so forth… this allows blood to flow more freely through the pumping action of hot and cold water, and it increases circulation throughout the body.
 They can temporarily improve the appearance of varicose veins.
 It’s not a cure.
 This weird shower idea is not right for everyone, so please find out if it’s right for you.

 Collagen holds you together.
-Without collagen, you would be like slime … just all over the place.
+Without collagen, you would be like slime… just all over the place.
 Collagen is an important protein and a protein is just a chain of peptides.
-So peptides make up proteins and the most important one to your veins, tendons, ligaments (and for that matter your joints and skin) is collagen!
-It makes you elastic too, so think of collagen allowing for healthy firm skin and a tight neck.
+Peptides make up proteins and the most important one that goes to your veins, tendons, ligaments (and for that matter your joints and skin) is collagen!
+It makes you elastic too, so think of collagen as allowing for healthy firm skin and a tight neck.
 Without enough collagen, your blood vessels (aka the pipes) as well as your pretty skin start to sag.
 When collagen breaks down faster than you can make it (aging) you may start to see varicose veins.
 It’s an inevitable part of aging.
 Collagen is consumed naturally when you eat meat because it comes from protein.
 You can also buy supplements, however not all of them are created equal.
-Size matters as in the size of the peptides.
+Size matters, as in the size of the peptides.